Solidago canadensis

 Solidago canadensis, known as Canada goldenrod or Canadian goldenrod, is an herbaceous perennial plant of the family Asteraceae.
-It is native to northeastern and north-central North America and often forms colonies of upright growing plants, with many small yellow flowers in a branching inflorescence held above the foliage.
-It is an invasive plant in other parts of the continent and several areas worldwide, including Europe and Asia.
-It is grown as an ornamental in flower gardens.
+It forms colonies of upright growing plants, with many small yellow flowers in a branching inflorescence held above the foliage.
+It is native to northeastern and north-central North America and is an invasive plant in other parts of the continent and several areas worldwide, including Eurasia.